Fall Formal Membership Recruitment

 How does Membership Selection work?

 - At WLU, we use the National PanHellenic Conference process of priority recruitment.
 At the conclusion of round 1, PNMs will be able to choose their top 4 chapters to return to for Round 2.
 At the end of round 2, chapters are submitting their selection of PNMs to invite back for the Preference Round.
 Each PNM is allowed to attend a maximum of two Preference Parties.
 If invited to more than 2 Preference Parties, the PNM chooses which two they will attend.
 At the conclusion of the Preference Round, all PNMs will rank the chapters from which they are interested in receiving a bid.
-At that point, the Office of Housing & Student Life will work with National PanHellenic Council Advisors to do Bid Matching.
+At that point, the Office of Housing & Student Life will work with National PanHellenic Council Advisors to do Bid Matching via a computer matching system.

 What happens if I get no invitations back to any of the sororities on any given day?
 Or Bid Day?